 5. How is Druk Asia different from other travel agency?

 Druk Asia is probably the only outfit in Bhutan with overseas offices.
-The international team from Druk Asia are made up of both native Bhutanese and local staff who has first hand experience on Bhutan.
+The international team from Druk Asia is made up of both native Bhutanese and local staff that has first hand experience on Bhutan.
 They made numerous trips to Bhutan in order to know the country and its infrastructure better.
-Druk Asia’s international staff typically make a trip to Bhutan every quarter to catch up with the main operations and better understand the latest developments in the country.
+Druk Asia’s international staffs typically make a trip to Bhutan every quarter to catch up with the main operations and better understand the latest developments in the country.
 Druk Asia is also the sole representative of Drukair in Singapore.

 6. Who are Druk Asia’s Customers?